TrebledJ/trebledj.github.io/content/posts/programming/2023-09-gdb/2023-09-11-gdb-cheatsheet.md

 ### Breakpoint Control

-Sometimes we only want to fire certain breakpoints.
+Sometimes we only want to enable or disable certain breakpoints.
 These commands come handy then.
 They also apply to watchpoints.

 **Get Breakpoint Info**